BobJWalker/Trident/README.md

 ## License

-The Trident AI Sample SaaS Application is licensed under the MIT License.
+The Trident Sample SaaS Application is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## Contact